Using Probiotics to Prevent Breast Cancer

 - If you have a family history of breast cancer or you are a smoker, then your risks are even higher.

 We recommend reading: Things Everyone Should Know about Breast Cancer

-Using probiotics to fight the harmful bacteria that increase the risk of breast cancer
+Using probiotics to prevent breast cancer

 This is hopeful news for researchers.
 One way to prevent and even combat cancer is by protecting the immune system and designing specific antibiotics to treat the types of bacteria that can directly contribute to the development of breast cancer.